oracle-IaaSAppDev/OCI-Workshop/README.md

 # oracle-cloud-iaas-workshop

-## This will deploy a two virtual machines with a load balancer on Oracle Cloud Infrastructure using Terraform
+## This will deploy two virtual machines configured with MEAN STACK and Load Balanced on Oracle Cloud Infrastructure using Terraform

 # Software Requirements